kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 - create the netns according to `NamespaceOption` as usual;
 - bring up `lo` (`127.0.0.1/8`, `::1/128`), the equivalent of
   `ip link set lo up`;
-- no plumbing on setup and none on teardown;
+- no default-pod-network plumbing on setup or teardown;
 - report no IPs in `PodSandboxStatus.network`.

 A reference containerd implementation exists ([aojea/containerd `cniless`